machinewrapped/gpt-subtrans/readme.md

 ```
     git clone https://github.com/machinewrapped/gpt-subtrans.git
 ```

-The easiest setup method for most Windows users is to then run `install.bat` and enter your OpenAI API key when prompted.
-You can then skip the remaining steps.
+** The easiest setup method for most Windows users is to run `install.bat` or `install.sh` and enter your OpenAI API key when prompted.
+You can then skip the remaining installation steps. **

 2. Create a new file named .env in the root directory of the project.
 Add your OpenAI API key to the .env file like this:
 ```